robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

-# Using Hard IP, FPGA-IP and reconfigre the FPGA fabric
+# Use of Hard IP, FPGA-IP and configuration of the FPGA fabric
-This guide shows how to connect via SSH remotly to *rsYocto* and how simple it is to read FPGA IP and changing the FPGA configuration.
+This guide shows how to connect remotely to *rsYocto* via SSH and how simple it is to access FPGA IP and changing the FPGA configuration.

-## Toogeling the HPS-LED of your Board
+## Toggling the HPS-LED of your Board
-1. Following turns the HPS Led on
+1. Turns the HPS Led on by typing to the console:
     ```bash
       echo 100 > /sys/class/leds/hps_led0/brightness
     ```